 2. By 6:00 PM the day following the scheduled match date (weekends excluded), the hosting captain must provide the visiting captain with two possible dates from which to choose.â€¨â€¨ If this deadline is not met, the away team can choose to become the host team and provide the necessary two dates When offering two possible make-up dates to the opposing captain, check the SNMWTL Master Calendar first.
 The dates offered can not be dates that the opposing team has a scheduled or rescheduled SNMWTL match.
 Also, one of the dates offered MUST be within one month of the original match date.
+Also if possible try not to offer two dates in the same week.
 If the home team does not offer at least one date within the one month time frame, then the visiting team MAY offer a date within this time frame at their courts.
 The visiting team can then pick between these two dates.

 3. The visiting captain has until 6 pm the day following notification of dates by the home team (weekends excluded) to select one of the dates and notify the hosting captain of the date.
 If the visiting captain does not respond on time or cannot play on any of the two dates given, a team default will be called against the visiting team.
 (See Team Defaults)

 4. The hosting captain must post the rescheduled match date on the web site as soon as she and the opposing captain agree upon the date.